top of page

 Insomnia becomes more common with age.
 As you get older, you may experience:

 • Changes in sleep patterns.
-Sleep often becomes less restful as you age, so noise or other changes in your environment are more likely to wake you.
-With age, your internal clock often advances, so you get tired earlier in the evening and wake up earlier in the morning.
-But older people generally still need the same amount of sleep as younger people do.
+Sleep often becomes less restful as you age, so noise or other environmental changes are more likely to wake you.
+With age, your internal clock advances, so you get tired earlier in the evening and wake up earlier in the morning.
+Older people generally still need the same amount of sleep as younger people.

 • Changes in health.
 Chronic pain from conditions such as arthritis or back problems as well as depression or anxiety can interfere with sleep.
 Issues that increase the need to urinate during the night ―such as prostate or bladder problems ― can disrupt sleep.
 Sleep apnea and restless legs syndrome become more common with age.